 - Tom Lyle Williams begins selling Lash-Brow-Ine through mail-order.

-- Armand introduces Cold Cream Powder.
+- Armand begins selling Cold Cream Powder.

-- Elizabeth Arden starts her own product line.
+- Elizabeth Arden starts her Venetian line.

 - Pond’s Extract begins its ‘Every skin needs two creams’ advertising campaign.

 - George Westmore founds the first make-up department in an American motion picture studio at Selig-Polyscope Studios in Edendale, Los Angeles; creates false eyelashes using single lashes attached with adhesive.

 - Maybell Laboratories launches Maybelline, a cake mascara.

 - Max Factor releases Supreme Liquid Whitener for general use; and Make-Up Blender.

 - Northam Warren introduces Cutex Liquid Nail Enamel in a Natural (pink) shade.